nbyouri/cliclock/README.md

 - Compile with `cc -lcurses`

-- Centered clock with seconds, 24h format, 1fps
+- Centered clock with seconds, 24h format

 - User can change fg color by recompiling, see FG_COLOR

 - Use 'q' to quit

-Fork of the tty-clock by xorg-62.
+Fork of the tty-clock by xorg62.